-Alhambra Invitational

-On August 2nd the same factors appeared, at the Alhambra Invitational Parade and Contest.
+Toronto Optimists (in front of Eaton's College store, 1971) Alhambra Invitational On August 2nd the same factors appeared, at the Alhambra Invitational Parade and Contest.
 Another top-notch line-up with eleven Corps, it was won by the 27th Lancers.
 A strong second was De La Salle.
-They were now doing what had only been rarely done before, beating top of North American Drum Corps.
+They were now doing what had only been rarely done before, beating top American Corps, in this case, the Boston Crusaders.
+On a positive note, from our perspective, the Optimists were considered the surprise Corps of the evening.
+The surprise was that after a terrible start to the season, they were finally starting to improve, showing potential.

+Toronto Optimists (CNE, 1971) De La Salle cemented their growing reputation by defeating the Chicago Cavaliers, on their own turf.
+This definitely established them in the top ranks of North American Drum Corps.
 It probably proved them to be the best Junior Corps to ever come out of Canada thus far.
 Although the Optimists had scored some notable successes during their long reign, they were now being surpassed.

-American Corps, in this case, the Boston Crusaders.
-On a positive note, from our perspective, the Optimists were considered the surprise Corps of the evening.
-The surprise was that after a terrible start to the season, they were finally starting to improve, showing potential.

-De La Salle cemented their growing reputation by defeating the Chicago Cavaliers, on their own turf.
-This definitely established them in the top ranks behind Del.
+CNE Invitational The next big contest, the Canadian National Invitational Championship Contest, was, again, won by De La Salle.
+For the Optimists, though, this was a landmark, as they were only 4.2 behind Del.
 A big change compared to the fourteen-point spread of earlier times.
 It was at this show that the new, improved Optimists recorded their first win over the La Salle Cadets.
 They had not beaten them for quite a while.
 It was not that La Salle was down.
 It was because the Optimists were coming up.